pjsip/pjproject_docs/docs/source/pjsua2/using/media_video.rst

-to be set up manually by application, in video, the port connections in the conference bridge are set up automatically by the library, so the video capture device (configured via account settings) will be connected to the encoding video media and the decoding video media will be connected to a renderer video window.
+to be set up manually by application, in video, the port connections in the conference bridge are set up automatically by the library, so the video capture device (configured via account settings) will be connected to the encoding video media and the decoding video media will be connected to a renderer video window once the call's video media is started.

 .. note::